percona/pmm-doc/docs/details/architecture.md

 * `postgres_exporter` is an exporter that collects PostgreSQL performance metrics.

 * `proxysql_exporter` is an exporter that collects ProxySQL performance metrics.

+* `rds_exporter` is an exporter that collects Amazon RDS performance metrics.

 To make data transfer from PMM Client to PMM Server secure, all exporters are able to use SSL/TLS encrypted connections, and their communication with the PMM server is protected by the HTTP basic authentication.